About Regulatory Cyber Security

 An IPD is an Interactive Public Docket..
 The purpose of an IPD is to break the government’s monopoly over what is contained in a regulatory docket.

 More specifically, the docket for a regulatory proceeding and access to it by the public is very limited.
-Presently the regulators are the sole determinant of what papers used in the pre-Notice of Proposed Rulemaking (NPRM) stage goes into the docket; the regulators are also the sole determinant of what papers go into the docket subsequent to the close of the public comment period.
-The public can only affect the content of the docket in a limited time period of say, 60 to 90 days, out of a period of one or more years need to complete a rulemaking.
+Presently the regulators are the sole determinant of what papers go into the docket before an NPRM is issued; regulators are also the sole determinant of what papers go into the docket subsequent to the close of the public comment period.
+The public can only affect the content of the docket in a limited time period of say the 60 to 90 day public comment period out of one or more years need to complete a rulemaking.

-The IPD changes this dynamic by having an online docket which is available for public input on a 24/7 basis.
+The IPD changes this dynamic by having an online docket which is available for public input on a 24/7 basis during the pre-rule, NPRM, post NPRM and post final rule stages of a rulemaking.
 The public can not only add material at any date but it can also comment on comments made by others.

 Regulatory agencies are permitted to upload material from an IPD and insert it into the docket.

 Why then would federal agencies view IPD’s?
-Agencies review IPD’s because they are often the best source of new information generated subsequent to the close of the public comment period; in the case of marine sound an IPD is a repository of new information as it is generated during the lengthy pre-NPRM stage of the rulemaking process.
+Agencies review IPD’s because they are often the best source of new information generated subsequent to the close of the public comment period, particularly those NPRM’s which are science-based and for which members of the public comment on the comments of others.

 CRE rules of engagement for an IPD include: